zires/yaml_notifier/README.md

-mongoid_notifier
+yaml_notifier
 ================

-save exceptions in mongodb when exception_notification occur
+save exceptions in yaml when exception_notification occur